Our Staff

 Ryan Campbell

 Ryan is a strategic thinker with an iterative and action-centered approach to solving problems.
-He graduated from St. Olaf College in Minnesota before returning to his native Colorado and starting his career working as a case manager for veterans experiencing homelessness.
-He left to serve for a year in Rwanda via the Young Adults in Global Mission program through the ELCA, also working with a development NGO there.
-When he returned, he worked in construction, fundraising and most recently the State of Colorado partnering with businesses and community partners to improve disability inclusion within the business landscape of Colorado.
-You can usually find Ryan involved with one of his many hobbies-reading, painting, Judo, dancing, cycling, backpacking, traveling and more.
+He grew up in Fort Collins, CO and left to study liberal arts at St. Olaf College in Minnesota.
+He graduated with a degree in political science, returning to start his career working as a case manager for veterans experiencing homelessness.
+He then left to serve for a year in Rwanda via the Young Adults in Global Mission program through the ELCA, also working with a development NGO there.
+When he returned, he worked in construction, fundraising and most recently the State of Colorado where he partnered with businesses and community organizations to improve disability inclusion within the business landscape of Colorado.
+You can usually find Ryan involved with one of his many hobbies-reading, painting, dancing, cycling, backpacking, traveling and more.

 Valeria Cintora

-Valeria is fascinated about the interconnectedness of environmental issues and considers herself a global citizen.
-She has seen firsthand the innovative sustainability solutions created through the power of resiliency over her time traveling to 20 different countries all over the world.
+Valeria is fascinated by the interconnectedness of environmental issues and the relationship between the planet and people.
+Born in Mexico but raised in Kansas, Valeria considers herself a global citizen.
+She has seen firsthand the innovative sustainability solutions created through the power of resiliency from her time traveling to 23 different countries across the world.
 Valeria graduated from Colorado State University with a bachelor’s degree in ecosystem science and sustainability.
-Although she enjoyed working in science, she found her love in nonprofit work, and her path led her to The Alliance Center.
-Outside of work you can find her reading, planning her next big trip or daydreaming on a hammock.
+Although she enjoyed working in science, she found her love in nonprofit work, and her path led her to the Alliance.
+Combining her fundraising expertise with her extensive scientific knowledge, Valeria strives to break the boundaries of philanthropic giving in the environmental and social justice space.
+In her free time she can be found playing tennis, trying new restaurants or planning for her next big trip.

 Elizabeth Fierro

-An avid adventurer, Elizabeth is from Austin but has also called Indonesia, Morocco, the Philippines and Chicago home.
+An avid adventurer, Elizabeth is from Austin, Texas but has also called Indonesia, Morocco, the Philippines and Chicago, Illinois home.
 She graduated with her bachelor’s degree from the University of Chicago, where she majored in Environmental and Urban Studies and minored in Creative Writing.
 During college, Elizabeth spent a summer traveling all over the Rocky Mountains with a conservation corps, which cemented her desire to pursue a career in sustainability.
-In her free time, Elizabeth likes to try new vegan restaurants, study foreign languages, write poetry and plan her next adventure.
+Now, with the Alliance, Elizabeth is grateful to combine her love for storytelling and design with her passion for the environment!
+In her free time, Elizabeth likes to try new vegan restaurants, study foreign languages, write poetry, play chess and plan her next adventure.

 Mary Gloven